 \textbf{Implementation Details of RAG} We follow the standard RAG paradigm: a retriever model first retrieves relevant context from the corpus based on the given question, and then the question is concatenated with the retrieved context to form a query for the generation model to produce the final answer.
 Since existing RAG approaches often incorporate rerankers to improve retrieval quality, we consider two baselines: RAG-with-rerank and RAG-without-rerank.

-\textbf{Implementation Details of GraphRAG} We evaluate several representative GraphRAG frameworks on our benchmark, including: \begin{itemize} \item \textsc{GraphRAG(local)}: Microsoft-GraphRAG based on local retrieval granularity. \item \textsc{GraphRAG(global)}: Microsoft-GraphRAG based on global retrieval granularity. \item \textsc{LightRAG}: a framework that enhances graph efficiency by leveraging optimized graph structures and a two-stage retrieval pipeline. \item \textsc{HippoRAG}: A framework inspired by the hippocampal memory indexing theory, integrating large language models, knowledge graphs, and personalized PageRank to enable efficient single-step multi-hop knowledge integration and retrieval. \item \textsc{HippoRAG2}: a framework that achieves deeper contextual understanding by jointly incorporating conceptual (phrase-level) and contextual (passage-level) nodes. \item \textsc{Fast-GraphRAG}: a framework designed to improve retrieval speed and reduce computational cost through efficient graph-based querying. \item \textsc{RAPTOR}: A framework that constructs a tree structure through recursive embedding, clustering, and summarization of text segments, enabling efficient information retrieval across different levels of abstraction. \end{itemize} All of these GraphRAG methods construct graphs and refine retrieval strategies to boost RAG system performance across various specialized tasks.
+\textbf{Implementation Details of GraphRAG} We evaluate several representative GraphRAG frameworks on our benchmark, including: \begin{itemize} \item \textsc{MS-GraphRAG(local)}: Microsoft-GraphRAG based on local retrieval granularity. \item \textsc{MS-GraphRAG(global)}: Microsoft-GraphRAG based on global retrieval granularity. \item \textsc{LightRAG}: a framework that enhances graph efficiency by leveraging optimized graph structures and a two-stage retrieval pipeline. \item \textsc{HippoRAG}: a framework inspired by the hippocampal memory indexing theory, integrating large language models, knowledge graphs, and personalized PageRank to enable efficient single-step multi-hop knowledge integration and retrieval. \item \textsc{HippoRAG2}: a framework that achieves deeper contextual understanding by jointly incorporating conceptual (phrase-level) and contextual (passage-level) nodes. \item \textsc{Fast-GraphRAG}: a framework designed to improve retrieval speed and reduce computational cost through efficient graph-based querying. \item \textsc{RAPTOR}: a framework that constructs a tree structure through recursive embedding, clustering, and summarization of text segments, enabling efficient information retrieval across different levels of abstraction. \item \textsc{StructRAG}: a framework that boosts knowledge-intensive reasoning of LLMs by dynamically restructuring scattered information into a hybrid, structured format at inference time. \item \textsc{KGP}: a framework that improves multi-document question answering by constructing and traversing a knowledge graph to formulate the right context for large language models. \item \textsc{Lazy-GraphRAG}: a framework that achieves a better cost-quality trade-off by using a "lazy" approach to build a concept graph only at query time. \item \textsc{KET-RAG}: a framework that achieves a cost-efficient and high-quality Graph-RAG by leveraging a multi-granular indexing approach combining a knowledge graph skeleton with a text-keyword bipartite graph. \end{itemize} All of these GraphRAG methods construct graphs and refine retrieval strategies to boost RAG system performance across various specialized tasks.
 Due to time limits, we only assess several representative GraphRAG models.
-We will include more SOTA models, like ArchRAG~\cite{wang2025archragattributedcommunitybasedhierarchical} KET-RAG~\cite{huang2025ket} PIKE-RAG~\cite{wang2025pike} MedRAG~\cite{zhao2025medrag} PathRAG~\cite{chen2025pathrag} DBCopilot~\cite{wang2025dbcopilot} LightPROF~\cite{ao2025lightprof} CG-RAG~\cite{hu2025cg}.
+We will include more SOTA models, like ArchRAG~\citep{wang2025archragattributedcommunitybasedhierarchical} PIKE-RAG~\citep{wang2025pike} MedRAG~\citep{zhao2025medrag} PathRAG~\citep{chen2025pathrag} DBCopilot~\citep{wang2025dbcopilot} LightPROF~\citep{ao2025lightprof} CG-RAG~\citep{hu2025cg}.